 To follow along these short tutorials, you need to have:

-• n8n setup: You can either download the desktop app, install n8n locally, or use the cloud instance.
+• n8n setup: You can either install n8n locally, or use the cloud instance.

 • DigitalOcean credentials (only for workflow 2): You need to sign up for an account on DigitalOcean and generate your Personal Access Token from the API section.